OpenPKCommons/OPKC/README.md

 - Pathogen: ["SARS2", "Flu", "Dengue", "WestNile"]
     - Prefer shortest cleanest, high-level term
     - Keep track of naming quirks here for consistency
-- IndSpecies: Spcies (corresponding to the individual subject of study) e.g. human, dairy cow
+- IndSpecies: Spcies (corresponding to the individual subject of study) e.g. human, dairy cattle
     - Use naming convention per the paper or simple common name, rather than scientific names
 - InfectionID: A unique infection identifier (in case multiple infections in a single person, as needed)
 - SampleID: An identifier for the biological sample